Vertexwahn/rules_qt6/README.md

 Any improvements to the Qt6 build experience using Bazel are welcome.
 Maybe you have solved this problem already.
 In this case,
-I would appreciate it when you could share your efforts under some permissive license.
+I would appreciate it if you could share your efforts under some permissive license.

-See here for details: https://github.com/justbuchanan/bazel_rules_qt/graphs/contributors

 ## Similar projects